 TECHNOLOGY & DESIGN

 Food Technology

 The central focus of Food Technology is an understanding about food systems and skills that enable students to make informed decisions and carry out responsible actions.

 These electives introduce students to basic skills and knowledge needed to gain independence and make informed food choices.
 Assessment in Food Technology involves students working on authentic, problem-solving situations.

 The rationale underpinning courses of study in Food Technology are:

 - Life skills

 - Understanding of health and nutrition

 - Sustainable food practices

 - Terminology and skills related to food preparation

 - Kitchen operations

 - Importance of food safety and hygiene

 - Menu planning and recipe modification

 - Food provenance

-- Sensory and functional characteristics of food
+- · Sensory and functional characteristics of food

+YEAR 8

+SEMESTER ONE

+Elective Title: Cook with Confidence

+Elective Code: 08FTT1

+Brief Overview: This elective consists of a semester of practical and theory-based approaches

+that develop essential skills in food selection and preparation.
+Students consider the needs and dietary requirements of individuals, families and communities to produce sustainable food solutions.
+This unit has been designed to enhance food knowledge and fundamental cooking skills in an enjoyable format.
+Some lessons will require students to bring ingredients from

+home.

+SEMESTER TWO Elective Title: Sustainable Kitchen Elective Code: 08FTT2 Brief Overview: This elective operates in a similar format to the previous semester where students undertake practical and theory-based approaches to develop essential skills in food selection and preparation.
+Students will explore culinary and nutritional properties of staple foods and develop their knowledge in making healthy food choices.
+Students will learn concepts relating to food provenance and sustainability to enhance their skills in menu planning.
+Some lessons will require students to bring ingredients from home.

+SEMESTER ONE

+Elective Title: Nutrition Through Life

+Elective Code: 09FTT1

-Elective Title: Elective Code: Brief Overview: Healthy Choices 09FDT1 Students will learn the importance of food in relation to their health.
+Brief Overview: Students will learn the importance of food in relation to their health and

+wellbeing.
 The relationship between food preparation techniques and their impact on nutrient value will be examined and put into practice in the kitchen.
 Current food models and guidelines will be studied and skills developed to allow practical application of knowledge.
-A range of healthy and fun recipes will be developed which reinforces the Australian Dietary Guidelines.
-Popular take away items will be reinvented to enhance health benefits.
-Some lessons will require students to bring ingredients from home.
+A range of healthy and staple recipes will be developed which reinforces the Australian Guide to Healthy Eating and Dietary Guidelines.
+Students will harness their creative skills by reinventing popular food items to enhance health benefits.
+Some lessons will require students to

+bring ingredients from home.

-Elective Title:Other CulturesElective Code:09FDT2Brief Overview:Students will analyse the social and cultural factors that play a major role in the foods that they eat.
-Other cultures will be studied and compared with Australia whilst exploring a range of cultural and traditional recipes and food patterns.
-Practical skills will also involve production of foods for special occasions and gifts.
+SEMESTER TWO Elective Title: Multicultural and Celebration Foods Elective Code: 09FTT2 Brief Overview: Students will analyse the historical, social and cultural factors that influence the foods that they eat in Australia.
+A range of international cuisines will be studied and compared with Australia whilst exploring a range of cultural and traditional recipes and food practices.
+Practical skills will also involve the production of well-known international dishes and use creative thinking by designing a meal to suit a prescribed setting.
 Some lessons will require students to bring ingredients from home.